scalacenter/platform/process/src/site/policies.md

 >  #### 2.5.
 Branches and Releases
 >
 >  1. The project SHALL have one branch ("master") that always holds the latest in-progress version and SHOULD always build.
->  1. The project SHALL NOT use topic branches for any reason.
+>  1. The project SHALL have one branch ("platform-release") that always holds the latest compatible in-progress changes and SHOULD always build.
+>  1. Topic branches are not ENCOURAGED.
 Personal forks MAY use topic branches.
 >  1. To make a stable release a Maintainer shall tag the repository.
 Stable releases SHALL always be released from the repository master.
 >
 >  #### 2.6.
 Evolution of Public Contracts